ThomPoppins/MERN-Enterprise-Search/README.md

 - [ ] [MERNSTACK-278] Production: Establish monitoring and error tracking pre-production using tools like Prometheus, Grafana, and Sentry for enhanced visibility and issue resolution.
 - [ ] [MERNSTACK-269] Production: Address confidential issue, refer to Jira for details if you are involved.
 - [ ] [MERNSTACK-273] Production: Address confidential issue, refer to Jira for details if you are involved.
-- [ ] [MERNSTACK-292] Correct the README.md file everywhere I talk about Base64 strings and Blob images.
-My understanding was wrong and that's why it needs to be corrected to actual information.
-Base64 is a binary-to-text encoding scheme.
-Blob stands for Binary Large Object and is used for storing binary data, my understanding was that those two were the same thing, but they are not, Blob is raw binary data and Base64 is a representation of binary data in an ASCII string format.

 - [ ] [MERNSTACK-]